50 Halloween Trivia Questions and Answers for Spooktacular Fun

 5. How did the tradition of dressing up for Halloween start?

 Answer: It was once believed that at the end of October, ghosts and demons would be able to walk the Earth again.
-To protect themselves, people would dress up as the spirits to blend in.
+To protect themselves, people dressed up as spirits to blend in.

-6. Where did the game of apple bobbing originate?
+6. Where did the game of bobbing for apples originate?

 7. On Halloween during the 18th century, why would women throw apple peels over their shoulders?

-Answer: To see if they would land in the pattern of a man’s initials who would become their husband.
+Answer: To see if they would land in a pattern resembling initials, indicating the man who would become their husband.

 8. Who brought the Halloween tradition to the United States?